horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage.md

 - private key should be kept in separate location from wallet app or device.
 - if the private key consists of 12/24 words and a password, the words should be kept separately from a password.
+- private key backup or wallet device can potentially be found by someone else.
 - take precautions against fire or floods.
-- private key backup or wallet device can potentially be found by someone else.

 For private key backups for hardware wallets with large sums it's recommended to set up private in a form of '12/24 words + password'.
 That option available on all hardware wallets.
 Those wallets enable creating and restore of such private keys.

 A backup of words can be stored in a metal container from Crypto Steel (link below).
-The additional password that was set up along with words should be kept separately.

 - http://cryptosteel.com